The difference between leadership and management

 The terms leadership and management are frequently used interchangeably.
-While the distinction between the two may seem trivial at first glance, there’s actually a significant difference between them.
+While the distinction between the two may seem trivial at first glance, there’s a significant difference between them.
 Understanding this contrast will help you provide better guidance to your teams and be more effective in your role.

 Understanding leadership vs. management

 When it comes to understanding the difference between leadership and management, it may be helpful to think of a map.
-A leader is responsible for choosing a destination and the overall direction, while a manager shares the specific turns you need to make to get from Point A to Point B. Let’s explore this idea more in depth.
+A leader is responsible for choosing a destination and the overall direction, while a manager shares the specific turns you need to make to get from Point A to Point B. Let’s explore this idea more in-depth.

 Playing both roles

 While there’s a clear distinction between the two roles, there are times that the lines will either overlap or be blurred.
-In other words, certain situations will require managers to step up into more of a leadership role while others will need leaders to take on more of a managerial role.
+In other words, certain situations will require managers to step up into more of a leadership role, while others will need leaders to take on more of a managerial role.
 Below are a few examples of when this may be required.

 Managers as leaders:

-When overseeing a very large team
+- When overseeing a particularly large team

-In the absence of or during a transition of a team leader
+- In the absence of or during a transition of a team leader

-When taking on a direct report
+- When taking on a direct report

-In the absence of or during a transition of a key manager
+- In the absence of or during a transition of a key manager

-While working with managers or direct reports who need additional support or more specific guidance
+- When working with managers or direct reports who need additional support or more specific guidance

-Why the distinction is important
+Why the distinction between leaders and managers is important